haf/expecto/README.md

 The functions must return the same result for same input.
-Note that since Expecto also has a FsCheck integration, your outer (sequenced) test could be the property test, generating random data, and your TestCode/function body/ actual test could be an assertion that for the same (random instance) of test- data, one function should be faster than the other.
+Note that since Expecto also has a FsCheck integration, your outer (sequenced) test could be the property test, generating random data, and your TestCode/function body/ actual test could be an assertion that for the same (random instance) of test data, one function should be faster than the other.

-From `Expect.isFasterThanSub`, these results are possible (all of which generate a test failure, except the MetricLessThan case):
+From `Expect.isFasterThanSub`, these results are possible (all of which generate a test failure, except the `MetricLessThan` case):

 ```fsharp
   type 'a CompareResult =